dimpyad/DailyPractice/WebAutomation/Day_80.md

 3. Execute the steps 1 and 2 parallelly on <firefix> browser

 ### Problem statement
-- Add a docker file into your test code which will perform all the necessary things in side a docker container to run the selenium tests.
+- Add a docker file into your test framework which will perform all the necessary things in side a docker container to run the selenium tests.
 The following dependencies should be installed in the docker container:
   1. java
   2. maven
   3. Browser drivers